Free shipping on orders over $55

 Folklore and Memory: This Old Farm

-In previous articles—The Spaulding Homestead and Revolution: Patriots, Hardship, and Survival on the Frontier—we examined the documented history of the Spaulding family in early Vermont.
-In this article, we turn to a bit of folklore—often described as “the knowledge of the people.” which offers insight into the cultural memory surrounding the family and their homestead.
+In previous articles—The Spaulding Homestead and Revolution: Patriots, Hardship, and Survival on the Frontier—we explored the documented history of the Spaulding family in early Vermont.
+Here, we turn to something less tangible but equally meaningful: folklore.

-In 1991, the Town of Panton published a revised edition of Panton—Past and Present: A Condensed History of the Town of Panton, Vermont, which compiled both archival research and local oral accounts.
-The following excerpts, drawn from that publication, pertain to the Spaulding family and their home, illustrating how historical fact, folklore and memory often intertwine.1
+In 1991, the Town of Panton published a revised edition of Panton—Past and Present: A Condensed History of the Town of Panton, Vermont.
+This work combines archival research with oral accounts, preserving both fact and memory.
+The following excerpts relate to the Spaulding family and their homestead, where history and storytelling intertwine.1

-Many interesting stories have been passed down throughout the years.
-In the fall of 1778, a large British force came up Lake Champlain in several vessels and thoroughly scoured the country on both sides of the lake.
-Every house in Patton was burned except one.
-Many believe this was the Spaulding house that was spared.
-However, others think it was Timothy Spaulding’s log home.
+In the fall of 1778, a large British force traveled up Lake Champlain, burning homes on both sides of the lake.
+Every house in Panton was said to have been destroyed—except one.
+Many believe the Spaulding house was spared, though others suggest it was Timothy Spaulding’s earlier log home.

-These stories are fascinating.
-While there is no definitive way to confirm the account of the British soldier or Mr. Spaulding’s unfortunate encounter at the well, they linger in the imagination.
-Every morning, as I take my dogs for a run in the woods and pass the old well, I find myself thinking of Phineas Spaulding—and wondering where the British soldier might lie at rest.
+Each morning, as I walk the dogs through the woods and pass the old well, I find myself thinking about Phineas Spaulding—and wondering where the British soldier might lie at rest.

 Photograph of a 250 year old hand dug well in the town of Panton

-1. Panton—Past and Present: A Condensed History of the Town of Panton, Vermont, revised edition (Town of Panton, 1991), pp. [28].
+1. Panton—Past and Present: A Condensed History of the Town of Panton, Vermont, revised edition (Town of Panton, 1991), p.
+28.

 Share Your Thoughts